Education about Human-Animal Interactions

 Practical applications of human-animal interactions

-The animals and human health certificate focuses on animal-assisted therapy, activities and learning.
+The animals and human health certificate focuses on human-animal interactions, activities, and learning.

-The animals and human health certificate focuses on animal-assisted therapy, activities and learning.
+The animals and human health certificate focuses on human-animal interactions, animal-assisted therapy, activities, and learning.
 You’ll develop skill and expertise regarding the many practical applications of human-animal interactions across age, race, gender, sexual orientation, socioeconomic status and life condition.
-You will also learn how animal-assisted interventions can be used by a range of different professionals and how to create and implement high-quality animal-assisted programs.
+You will also learn how these interactions can be used by a range of different professionals and how to create and implement high-quality programs within your individual field.

 Canine-Assisted Intervention Specialist Certificate

 The canine-assisted intervention specialist certificate provides competency-based training for human-animal interaction professionals seeking to improve their knowledge of and skills working with dogs.

 The canine-assisted intervention specialist certificate provides competency-based training for human-animal interaction professionals seeking to improve their knowledge of and skill working with dogs.
 You’ll develop a deeper understanding of the needs of your canine partners, practice training dogs for specific skills, and increase your knowledge of the ethics and standards involved in working effectively and humanely with dogs in human-animal interactions.

 Ethical clinical practice with horses